 Once you have that, you have the skeleton of your sales pitch.
 Everything else we are going to cover will tell you how to perfect it.

-You know the basics, now it’s time to add the little tweaks that make your sales pitch perfect.
+You know the basics, now it’s time to add the little tweaks that make your sales pitch-perfect.
 Generating leads is pointless if you can’t convert them.
-Use some of these tips to get the yes that we all want from our prospects.
+Use some of these sales pitch ideas to get the yes that we all want from our prospects.

 Do you remember earlier in this guide when we glossed over the importance of that initial face-to-face conversation?
 That is the base chat that you need to have to perfect your sales pitch.